Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You have some control over how heavily involved we become in your child support case.
 We will be actively involved long enough to make sure that paternity is established for your child(ren) and an order is issued for you to pay child support.
 Once an amount of child support is ordered, we will send an income withholding order to your employer.
 The court will order you to notify us whenever your address or employment status changes.
 We will send out a new income withholding order whenever you change jobs.
 So long as you pay child support, on time and in full as ordered, you will most likely not hear anything more from us.

+You should pay support because: (1) it's the law (2) the court ordered you to and can sanction you if you don't and (3) it's in your child's best interest.
 Support and parenting time are two separate issues, and neither one depends upon the other.
 If you believe you are being deprived of the right to participate in your child's life, you may petition the court to enforce your rights.

 The short answer is: (1) to protect your privacy, and (2) to provide the highest level of customer service with the limited resources that we have.
 First, we need to make sure that we provide information only to the person who has the right to receive it.
 By requiring that you make your request in writing and provide proof of identity, we can be certain that we are communicating only with you.
 Second, we administer approximately 5,300 child support cases and receive approximately 500 requests for information or service a month.
 We track every request through our quality control system to make sure that each one is answered as quickly, accurately, and completely as possible.
 Although we do not provide case-specific information over the phone, you can discuss your case in person with a Deputy Prosecutor or with a customer support team member by stopping by our office any Wednesday or Thursday during our regular business hours.
 You do not need an appointment.